igo3r/MIT4.0/README.md

 ![Successful start AuthorizationMain.java](/images/successfulstartHTTPS.PNG)

-  7. It can be tested by checking the SwaggerSide of the components, like shown in the Picture below for Service Registry.
+  7. It can be tested by checking the SwaggerSide of the components, like shown in the picture below for Service Registry.
 To go to swagger use the ip-addresses and ports from the first picture at the top of the side and put them in the URL line of the browser.
 If this sides are available, the systems work.

 Attention: in this Branch HTTPS is used.
 Therefore you have to add https:// in front of the IP-Address, like https://127.0.0.1:2245, else you will get following errormessage: